 From Colombo Fort to the south until Matara

 This train road is either directly by the coast or parallel to it in on a small jungle path.
 For us, just arriving from Germany and hopping on the train it was nice to see the ocean and its first powerful waves (if you plan on surfing in Sri Lanka, here’s a guide) So, our first trip was a relaxing treat after Colombo.
 On this route you can stop in many different nice places such as Hikkaduwa, Galle, Unawatuna, Weligama, Medigama and Mirissa.
 Matara itself is not “the place” to go in Sri Lanka as locals just go there to buy groceries or do the shopping and don’t seem to like it either.

 From Colombo to Kandy we drove in the dark so we can’t say anything about the view or anything else.
 Coming already from Weligama (more than five hours train ride) on the same day, just changing trains in Colombo our deep love to driving train in Sri Lanka slowly but surely faded away.
 Having said that, the train ride from Kandy to Badulla is absolutely stunning.
 It is mainly separated into the first half from Kandy to Haputale and then to Ella and Badulla.
 At least one of them should be on your list while in Sri Lanka.
 Especially the trip from Haputale to Badulla is considered to be one of the top five train roads in the world.

 From Colombo to the North

-On our trip in Sri Lanka we did not visit the north, thus did not take any trains in that direction.
-Nevertheless, we met people on our trip who have been by train in the north and reported similar experience as we had in Sri Lanka’s highlands and south.
+On our trip to Sri Lanka we did not visit the north, thus we did not take any trains in that direction.
+Nevertheless, we met people on our trip who have been by train in the north and reported similar experiences as we had in Sri Lanka’s highlands and south.